 First, let’s discuss veterinary assistants.
 A veterinary assistant is an entry-level job in the veterinary field and typically requires a high school diploma or its equivalent.
 This job requires short-term training and entails handling routine animal care to help veterinarians.
 Veterinary assistants typically work in clinics or animal hospitals.
 Some also work in zoos.

 Veterinarians diagnose and treat medical conditions in all types of animals, like pets and livestock.
 Duties include examining animals to assess health and diagnose conditions, performing surgery, and educating animal owners about care and treatment.
-Becoming a veterinarian entails earning a Doctor of Veterinary Medicine (DVM) at an accredited college of veterinary medicine and passing both the North American Veterinary Licensing Examination as well as a state licensing exam.
+In other words, you’re responsible for the general healthcare of animals.

 How Much Can I Earn With a Veterinary Degree?